 How are existing investors protected?

-The share price during an agile round is set at a minimum value – this is usually set at a value no lower than that of the previous funding round.
-This guarantees that the agile shares won't be sold at a lower price than what investors previously paid.
+The share price during an agile round is set at a minimum value – usually no lower than the previous funding round.
+This ensures shares are not sold more cheaply than before.

-The number of shares that can be offered is capped, ensuring investors are not diluted beyond a specified percentage in the agile round.
+The number of shares offered is capped, ensuring investors are not diluted beyond a specified percentage.

-The timescale for the agile round is defined, preventing the founder from raising funds at the same price for an extended period, such as two years later, when the share price should have increased significantly.
+The timescale for the agile round is defined, preventing fundraising at the same price long after it should have increased.

 What do I need to start an Agile round?